 - a.
 Students often get confused by the term "graduation" requirements.
-In the PhD in PT program, we divide "graduation" into the following two areas: 1) Participation in the Commencement Ceremony (graduation ceremony, June each year) and 2) Completion of the program requirements for Program Completion (diploma).
+In the PhD in PT program we divide "graduation" into the following two areas: 1) Participation in the Commencement Ceremony (graduation ceremony, June each year) and 2) Completion of the program requirements for Program Completion (diploma).
 Below we have outlined the requirements for both: - b.
 Participation in Commencement Ceremony: - i.
 Successful completion of Comp Exam - ii.
-Submission of Advancement to Candidacy - iii.
-Graduation Petition (2 quarters prior to participation in ceremony) - iv.
-Successful completion of the Oral Defense Dissertation - v.
-Submission of Form D - vi.
-Satisfactory of PTGR 699 Research & Statistics VII Preliminary Dissertation - vii.
+Submission of Form A - iii.
+Submission of Form C - iv.
+Intent to Graduate Form (2 quarters prior to participation in ceremony) - v.
+Successful completion of the Oral Defense Dissertation - vi.
+Submission of Form D - vii.
+Satisfactory of PHTH 697 Research & Statistics V Preliminary Dissertation - viii.
 Submit Form IIB (if applicable) See below - c.
 Program Completion: - i.
 One paper accepted for publication in a peer-reviewed journal - ii.
 One additional paper submitted to a peer-reviewed journal - iii.
 Dissertation approved by the PhD candidate's research guidance committee - iv.
 Dissertation format accepted by the FGS - v.
 All program requirements completed on the Degree Compliance Report (DCR) - vi.
-Complete Elements 1-26
+Complete Elements 1-25.